Intellectual Challenges & Creative Experiments

 Our Values

-There are things that can only happen between people who are genuinely present to each other.
+There are things that can only happen between people really being themselves with each other.

 Not performing, not managing, not carefully calibrating what they show.